CobaltFusion/DebugViewPP/README.md

 - tailing files (drag ascii or UTF files into debugview to tail it)

 And more features:

-- after v1.8 we drop WindowsXP support, allowing us to move to C++17 or at least the parts that are available in vs2017/ v141
 - capture both Win32 and Global Win32 messages
 - tabbed views
 - resolve process PID to name and track their lifetime